GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/memory-leak.md

 ## Start Intelligent Inspection

-### Register detection items in Guance Cloud
+### Register detection items in Guance

-After configuring the inspection in DataFlux Func, you can run the test by selecting the `run()` method directly on the page, and then you can view and configure it in the Guance Cloud "Monitoring / Intelligent Inspection" after clicking Publish.
+After configuring the inspection in DataFlux Func, you can run the test by selecting the `run()` method directly on the page, and then you can view and configure it in the Guance "Monitoring / Intelligent Inspection" after clicking Publish.

 ![image](../img/memory-leak01.png)

-### Configure Memory leak Intelligent Inspection in Guance Cloud
+### Configure Memory leak Intelligent Inspection in Guance

 ![image](../img/memory-leak02.png)